Effective: September 19, 2022

 This section only applies to the extent permitted by applicable law.
 If you are prohibited by law from entering into the indemnification obligation below, then you assume, to the extent permitted by law, all liability for all claims, demands, actions, losses, liabilities, and expenses (including attorneys’ fees, costs and expert witnesses’ fees) that are the stated subject matter of the indemnification obligation below.

-You agree to defend, indemnify, and hold harmless Atari, its affiliates, and licensors, and their respective officers, directors, employees, contractors, agents, licensors, and suppliers from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses, or fees (including reasonable attorneys’ fees) resulting from your User Contributions or violation of these Terms.
+You agree to defend, indemnify, and hold harmless Atari, its affiliates, and licensors, and their respective officers, directors, employees, contractors, agents, licensors, and suppliers from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses, or fees (including reasonable attorneys’ fees) resulting from your User Contributtions or access to or use of our Services (including, without limitation, Digital Collectibles, Additional Benefits and Related Content) or violation of these Terms.

 Governing Law and Jurisdiction